geut/chan/README.md

     - [geut/cool-repo] New thing on geut/cool-repo group

     ### Changed
-    - This brokes something on root base repo
+    - This broke something on root base repo

     ### Fixed
     - [geut/cool-repo] Something on geut/cool-repo group